New ‘artificial selection’ research findings signal threat for marine environments

 “If the environment allows you to ‘acquire too much’, be big!
 Otherwise, better to ‘desire little” and be little’.”

 Open oceans are the most productive systems in the world and single-celled algal species dominate this production.
-The study found that climate change can severely reduce this rate of carbon fixation by as much as 40%.”
+The study found that climate change can severely reduce this rate of carbon fixation by as much as 40 per cent.”